-(a)(d) A requirement that the owner or operator is to make repairs to any roads during construction and return any County roads to their pre-construction baseline condition, at its expense.
+- (c) A mitigation plan to address traffic congestion and potential impacts to County roads to be used during construction. - (a)(d) A requirement that the owner or operator to make repairs to any roads during construction and return any County roads to their pre-construction baseline condition, at its expense.
 A performance guarantee will be required to ensure the restoration of the roads.